TOP WELL REPORT – Charlie Lake formation – Does this light oil play have the lowest break-even price in North America? | BOE Report

 Interestingly, Tamarack Valley calls this play the “lowest breakeven play in North America” in their corporate presentation (pg.11), citing data from Peters & Co.

-You can click on the link below to view them all on one Petro Ninja map, or you can click on the UWIs below to view each well individually.
+You can click on the link below to view all of the top Charlie Lake wells on one Petro Ninja map, or you can click on the UWIs below to view each well individually.

 TOP 15 CHARLIE LAKE OIL/CONDENSATE WELLS (see on map)